-The pilgrimage to Rome was from early medieval times until the rise of the Protestant Reformation, a common element of European Christianity.
+The pilgrimage to Rome was from the early third century throughout medieval times and until the rise of the Protestant Reformation, a common element of European Christianity.
 Its popularity varied over time depending on factors such as the pilgrims’ preference for the other two great destinations —Jerusalem and Santiago de Compostela—, the political situation of the territories crossed, the attitude of the papacy and their promotion of the pilgrimage, and the position that the new reformed churches adopted before the cult of saints and relics.
 The major routes were joined by small routes that allowed access to them from a wide range of European areas.
 The description of these itineraries that has come down to us is due to chronicles of round trips to Rome made by various figures, both religious and lay.

 The Romea Strata grafted onto the Via Francigena to reach Rome, at San Miniato.
 As an official candidate for the Cultural Routes of the Council of Europe Certification, it is also in contact with other pilgrimage routes in the network.